hodcroftlab/covariants/content/Faq.md

 - TODO: Add content contributors guide.
 Where, how, what.
 How to add new content and data.

-- TODO: Add software developers guide.
+- TODO: Add software developers guide. -->

 ### I want to stay up-to-date on the topic.
 What you suggest?

 To stay up-to-date on SARS-CoV-2 variants, you can follow Emma Hodcroft on Twitter ([@firefoxx66](https://twitter.com/firefoxx66)) - she often tweets about updates and changes to the website.

-- TODO: suggest following on Twitter
-- TODO: suggest additional sources
+You can also check out the [CoV-Lineages Global Report](https://cov-lineages.org/global_report.html) to read more information on some of the variants.

 ## Questions about the Variants